Identify your strengths and develop the ability to bounce back from adversity

 Resilience is the ability to bounce back from adversity.

-This one-day Building Resilience course looks at where delegates already feel resilient and the kind of circumstances that undermine their resilience.
+You'll look at where you already feel resilient and the kind of circumstances that undermine your resilience.

 We will look at patterns, default behaviour, emotional reactions, expectations and offer practical, do-able tools and techniques that will help you build resilience for yourself and others.